xkuang4/Django-website/README.md

 ## Other Issues
 Nginx config has no access of `media` folder in `mysite` directory.
 Is there any other methods to prevent `403 forbidden error` besides  `chmod 777 /path/to/media`.

-The AMAP API on the CONTACT US page encounters loading issues when connected to an internet environment outside of mainland China.
+The AMAP API on the CONTACT US page will not load while using proxy.

-TO BE ADDED.
+Day/Night mode?
+Currently admin can change the color of all front interface through admin-panel.

+Local time clock.

 ## Feedback

 If you have any questions or suggestions, please reach out to me at xkuang4 at wisc dot edu